fzero/lhl-lectures/w2d4-user-auth/README.md

 1. Get the username and password from the registration form
 2. Create a new user in the data store
 3. Either redirect the user to the login page **or** login new user automatically

+## Middleware

+You can use a custom Express middleware to check for logins in your app.
+This greatly reduces code repetition and it's considered a good practice.
+Check the example inside the [`/code`](code) folder for a practical example.